helm/charts/stable/jenkins/README.md

 The keys of the map will become a directory within the jobs directory.
 The values of the map will become the `config.xml` file in the respective directory.

+### Jobs in Folders
+Folders can be created the same way jobs are created.
+However to put a job in a folder, you must include the folder name with the job name.
+The folder and job are separated by three hyphens `---`.

 Below is an example of a `values.yaml` file and the directory structure created:

 #### values.yaml